-- Fear can become apparent in many ways in organizations.
+- 13. Encourage Education.
+This point is similar to point 6, but takes a broader view that education, as well as training, is essential for all employees. - 14.
+Take Action.
+This is the role of leadership, but everyone has to be involved in the transformation process. - 5.
+Fear can become apparent in many ways in organizations.
 Workers will tend to do only what they are told to do.
 They will be afraid to "stick their necks out."
 Managers will be the last to hear of a quality or production problem, because there is a tendency to "shoot the messenger," who brings bad news.
 Rules, both for managers and workers, will become more important than producing a quality products or services.
 Turnover will be high and morale will be low.
 If there is a union, grievances will probably be high, due to the lack of union-management trust and cooperation.
 It is difficult to "root out" fear, once it has become established.
-Trust must be rebuilt, and workers must be rewarded for bringing problems forward before they become crises.
-Workers must also be encouraged and rewarded for developing innovative ideas and improving processes. - 6.
+Trust must be rebuilt, and workers must also be encouraged and rewarded for developing innovative ideas and improving processes. - 6.
 Deming's philosophy can be applied to an academic environment, but only with concerted efforts on the part of faculty, administrators, and students.
 Professors obviously serve in a key role in transforming the classroom to a "total quality" environment.
 Unless they "adopt the new philosophy," change will never come about.
 Many classes operate on a "control" model and the professor must work hard to "cast out fear."
 Administrators have a long way to go in learning how to "Improve constantly and forever the system of production and service."
 Students must learn to work together in teams to "Optimize toward the aims and purposes of the [organization]..."
-Still, there are a number of departments, colleges of business and engineering, and even universities that are trying and succeeding in applying the Deming principles to improve classroom performance.

-7. Deming's classic example of the woman on the airplane is an illustration of suboptimization -- optimizing goals of a sub-unit of an organization while undermining the goals of the larger organization.
+Still, there are a number of departments, colleges of business and engineering, and even universities that are trying and succeeding in applying the Deming principles to improve classroom performance. - 7.
+Deming's classic example of the woman on the airplane is an illustration of suboptimization -- optimizing goals of a sub-unit of an organization while undermining the goals of the larger organization.
 It shows that the people in the Travel Department did not understand the concept of the system in which they worked.
 Thus, the components of any system must work together if the system is to be effective.
 As pointed out in the answer to question 5, suboptimization results in losses to everybody in the system.
-The Travel Department wins, the traveler's department loses, etc. Management must have an aim, a purpose toward which the system continually strives and must understand the interrelationships among the systems' components and among the people that work in it.
-Deming believed that the aim of any system should be optimization for everybody- stockholders, employees, customers, community-and the environment to gain over the long term.
+The Travel Department wins, the traveler's department loses, etc. Management must have an aim, a purpose toward which the systems' components and among the people that work in it.
+Deming believed that the aim of any system should be optimization for everybody stockholders, employees, customers, community-and the environment to gain over the long term.